nucleuscloud/neosync/docs/docs/guides/neosync-ip-ranges.md

 Generally, it's good practice to limit inbound connections into a private network.

+> **NB:** If you're operating in the EU, you'll still need to include the US IP ranges at the moment as transient non-customer data still flows through this region to power the frontend app and CLI.

 The following IP addresses are for Neosync Cloud's available regions.

 ## AWS